-1 M = member elected from list voted for by the majority; m = member elected from list voted for by the minority.
+1 M = Member elected from the list voted for by the majority; m = member elected from list voted for by the minority.
+Participation percentages refer to meetings held after the renewal of the Board of Directors.

 This symbol indicates the Director responsible for internal control and risk management system.
 This symbol indicates the person holding principal responsibility for issuer management (Chief Executive Officer or CEO).
 This symbol indicates the Lead Independent Director (LID).